HanSolo/JDKMon/README.md

 <br>
-JDKMon is a little tool written in JavaFX that tries to detect all JDK's installed on your machine and will inform you about new updates of each OpenJDK distribution found.
+JDKMon is a little tool written in JavaFX that tries to detect all JDK's installed on your machine and will inform you about new updates and vulnerabilities of each OpenJDK distribution found.
 In addition JDKMon is also able to monitor JavaFX SDK versions that are installed on your machine.